gw-kit/delta-coverage-plugin/README.md

         // Optional.
 Default is 'false'.
 If 'true' then the plugin uses native git to get diff.
     }

     // Required.
-By default sources are taken from jacoco plugin(or intellij) if the plugin is applied to a project. srcDirs = files("/path/to/sources")
+By default, sources are taken from jacoco plugin(or intellij) if the plugin is applied to a project. srcDirs = files("/path/to/sources")

     // Required.
-By default classes are taken from jacoco plugin(or intellij) if the plugin is applied to a project. classesDirs = files("/path/to/compiled/classes")
+By default, classes are taken from jacoco plugin(or intellij) if the plugin is applied to a project. classesDirs = files("/path/to/compiled/classes")

     // Optional.
 Excludes classes from coverage report by set of patterns .